From Students To Leaders: The Future Of Women In BJJ

 All schools have some women in them, but it’s uncommon to see as many women as you do in a Foundations class at SBG Montana.

-It’s gotten a lot better, since I started training at SBG when there were few female black belts to look up to.
-If SBG and other schools keep moving forward, then BJJ in the next ten years will look a lot different.
+Women in BJJ has gotten a lot better, since I started training at SBG when there were few female black belts to look up to.
+If SBG and other schools keep moving forward, then women in BJJ in the next ten years will look a lot different.

 But if we want to create a supportive community where women are driven to train, then we have to think about what we need to do to keep new female students around.